Teen Ink: Books

 Teen Ink also publishes a magazine with the best work, written or art, from its creators.
-Anyone between the ages of 13 and 19 can sign up and publish their work, which, if it is appropriate, will be published to their website. some of it receives editors pick, and the best is published in the magazine.
+Anyone between the ages of 13 and 19 can sign up and publish their work, which, if it is appropriate, will be published to their website.
+Some of these works receive Editor's Choice awards, and the best is published in the magazine.

 Teen Ink is the largest site for teen creators.
 In October 2020, it changed ownership.

 Poetry Journal

 Poetry is a major focus of this magazine and is published in each monthly issue.